briancpark/csc766-project/README.md

-# CSC 766 Final Project
+# DNN Operator Optimizations

+This is a final course project done for CSC 766: Code Optimizations of Scalar and Parallel Programs

 ## Overview
 Table of Contents